andyweaves/worldcup22/README.md

 All being well, you should see something like this:

-You can also navigate to the [inference notebook](notebooks/inference.py) in your checked out repo, enter the model URL and your Databricks username (again used the locate the [sample inference data](resources/group_b.json)) in the widgets provided and run the notebook
+You can also navigate to the [inference notebook](notebooks/inference.py) in your checked out repo, enter the model URL and your Databricks username (again used to locate the [sample inference data](resources/group_b.json)) in the widgets provided and run the notebook

 As you can see, for Group B we're predicting the following outcomes: